yumyumgummy11/Linux-Grub-Randomizer/README.md

 Info

-this script will work with any amount of grub themes without modifying the script.
+this script will work with any amount of grub themes without modifying the script. this script also will not choose the same grub theme 2 times in a row.